AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/msi-for-salesforce/features/marketo-tab/using-the-lead-feed.md

 To get RSS updates, you'll need two things: the RSS link and an RSS feed reader.
 You can get the RSS link by clicking the RSS icon in the lead feed:   ![](assets/three.png)

-The RSS feed will appear in a new window.&nbsp;You can then copy the URL for your RSS feed and use it in an RSS reader.&nbsp;Most browsers have a built-in RSS reader, or you can use an RSS reader specific to your platform.
+The RSS feed will appear in a new window.
+You can then copy the URL for your RSS feed and use it in an RSS reader.
+Most browsers have a built-in RSS reader, or you can use an RSS reader specific to your platform.